simonsobs/soauth/docs/sample.md

 )
 ```
 This is all we need to do to protect our application.
 You may want to
-add exception handlers (which we won't cover here, see
+add exception handlers (which we won't cover until the end here, see
 [the bottom section](create.md) in the app creation documentation) for
-things like 401 authorization errors.
+things like 401/403 authorization errors.

 Now, let's add a way for users to login (and get access tokens and refresh
 keys):